8 Best Truly Free VPNs in 2023 — Fast and 100% Secure

 Through my own research and testing, I found some shocking facts about several VPN services that I had to warn you about.

-- SuperVPN — A dangerous VPN, particularly for Android users, and reported to have had the personal data of millions of users stolen — credit card details, login credentials, location data, and more.
+SuperVPN — A dangerous VPN, particularly for Android users, and reported to have had the personal data of millions of users stolen.
+This included credit card details, login credentials, location data, and more.

 A freemium VPN is a sample of a premium VPN.
-It’s a free plan offered by reputable VPN companies who let you try the free version with some limitations, in order to promote the paid plan.
+It’s a free plan offered by some of the top VPNs in 2023 who let you try the free version with some limitations in order to promote the paid plan.
 You can trust freemium VPNs not to sell your personal data — the companies won’t risk ruining their reputation and losing the trust of paying customers.

 However, you’ll face the hidden cost of limited data, slow speeds, and restricted server locations.
-This is done in the hopes that you’ll get frustrated and eventually upgrade to the premium VPN.
+This is done in hopes you’ll get frustrated and eventually upgrade to the premium VPN.

 Any VPN can be listed on the app store with positive reviews, but that doesn’t mean it’s not dangerous.
 That’s why I strongly advise you to consider the below points when evaluating a free VPN: